 This home on Goose Cove wasn’t always the picture of mid-century modern life.
-It was once a cottage, built in the 70’s and enjoyed for it’s prime location for decades after that.
-Even when the current homeowner bought this place, they didn’t change much.
-The one thing they did add was the skylight in the kitchen.
-It is located at the back of the home, away from the water, and walled in.
+It was once a cottage, built in the 70’s and enjoyed for decades after that.
+Even when it was sold, not much changed.
+The one thing the new homeowners added was the skylight in the kitchen.
+Located at the back of the home, it didn't receive much light.
 While today the kitchen is commonly regarded as the heart of the home, this was not the way of thinking in the 70’s.
-Now, after years of making it work, this cottage has finally become a home.
+One of the challenges this renovation faced was how to make it a more open space, and bring some of the water views into the kitchen.
+After years of making it work, this cottage has finally become a home.

 When it came time for renovations, the homeowners wanted to look ahead, without forgetting their past.
 It was easy to choose the style of the home.
-With roots in a mid century architect design.
+Their family has roots in a mid century design.

 The homeowner’s uncle was a mid century modern architect and designer.
 The home now showcases many of his works, including coffee and side tables.
 The kitchen was designed to match that style.

 By knocking down the wall enclosing the kitchen, they were able to open it up even more than with the skylight.
 Washing dishes now comes with the same incredible view the porch offers.
 Connecting the kitchen with the living spaces creates more of an open atmosphere and helps the home feel bigger than it ever has before.